Resources/Blog/DSCR Loan Rates: Updated Daily for Real Estate Investors (2026 Guide)

 • Lender Efficiency: Lenders with direct access to institutional capital, like Ridge Street, often offer tighter spreads and fewer added fees.

-DSCR Loan Rate Trends (2025 Snapshot)
+DSCR Loan Rate Trends (Q3 2026 Snapshot)

-Throughout 2025, DSCR loan rates have largely followed the broader trend of the 5-Year U.S. Treasury yield, which remains the benchmark for most non-QM investment loan products.
+DSCR loan rates have tracked the 2-Year U.S. Treasury yield through 2026, the benchmark for most non-QM investment loan products.
+(Source: U.S. Department of the Treasury Par Yield Curve Rates.)

 This dynamic has helped narrow the gap between DSCR and conventional investor loans, especially for borrowers with strong credit and consistent property performance.